christianarcenna/BoiledWaterdb/README.md

 		ii. make sure to change all instances of 500 to your number in the code when changing it

-3. Put connect.php file to the path of your Xamp\htdocs folder
+3. Put connect.php file and the contents of the htdocs folder to the path of your Xamp\htdocs folder